What to Eat to Prevent, Treat and Reduce Symptoms of UTIs

 - fermented plant-based yogurts or nut cheeses

-A 2020 review indicated that a vegetarian diet is protective against UTIs because plant foods contain beneficial phytochemicals and fiber that feeds good gut bacteria.
-In addition to cranberries, other berries to add to your daily diet are blueberries, blackberries, strawberries and elderberries, since these all have similar benefits against E. coli.
+A recent review indicated that a vegetarian diet is protective against UTIs because plant foods contain beneficial phytochemicals and fiber that feeds good gut bacteria.
+In addition to cranberries, other berries to add to your daily diet are blueberries, blackberries, strawberries, and elderberries, since these all have similar benefits against E. coli.

-A laboratory study found that extract of hibiscus was effective against bacteria that cause recurrent UTIs.
+A laboratory study found that the extract of hibiscus was effective against bacteria that cause recurrent UTIs.
 Traditional cultures around the world use hibiscus tea for its antioxidant properties against UTIs and for bladder and kidney health.
-People can purchase hibiscus tea as dried flowers or teabags.
+People can purchase hibiscus tea as dried flowers or tea bags.

-The Bottom Line: To help to avoid or manage UTIs drink cranberry juice
+Bottom Line: To help to avoid or manage UTIs, eat these foods.